M-IDoL: Information Decomposition for Modality-Specific and Diverse Representation Learning in Medical Foundation Model: Datasets

-\textbf{MIC-CXR-JPG} \cite{mimic} contains over $370,000$ unlabeled CXRs.
-We use $294,257$ frontal-view images for pre-training, without distinguishing between Posteroanterior (PA) and Anteroposterior projection.
+\textbf{MIMIC-CXR-JPG} \cite{mimic} contains over $370,000$ unlabeled CXRs.
+We use $277,827$ frontal-view images for pre-training, without distinguishing between Posteroanterior (PA) and Anteroposterior projection.

 \textbf{NIH} \cite{NIH} contains $112,120$ frontal-view CXRs from $30,805$ patients with $14$ disease labels: Atelectasis (Atel.), Cardiomegaly (Card.), Consolidation (Cons.), Edema (Edem.), Effusion (Effu.), Emphysema (Emph.), Fibrosis (Fibr.), Hernia (Hern.), Infiltration (Infi.), Mass (Mass.), Nodule (Nodu.), Pleural Thickening (P.E.), Pneumonia (Pneu.), and Pneumothorax (PneuX.).
-For multi-label classification experiments, we use the official split from \cite{PCRLv2} with a $7:1:2$ train/val/test ratio..
+For multi-label classification experiments, we use the official split from \cite{PCRLv2} with a $7:1:2$ train/val/test ratio.

-\textbf{CXP} \cite{chexpert} contains $224,316$ CXRs from $65,240$ patients.
-We use $191,229$ front-view PA images; the official validation set (234 images) serves as the test set.
-Following the original paper, we perform multi-label classification for Atelectasis (Atel.), Cardiomegaly (Card.), Edema (Edem.), Consolidation (Cons.), and Pleural Effusion (P.E.).
+\textbf{CXP} \cite{CXP} contains $224,316$ CXRs from $65,240$ patients.
+We use the official validation set (234 images) as the test set.
+Following the original paper, we perform multi-label classification for Atelectasis (Atel.), Cardiomegaly (Card.), Edema (Edem.), Consolidation (Cons.) and Pleural Effusion (P.E.).

-\textbf{ZhangCXR} \cite{cell} is designed for binary classification, with $1,349$ normal and $3,883$ pneumonia images for training, and $234$ normal and $390$ pneumonia images for testing.
+\textbf{ZhangCXR} \cite{cell} is designed for binary classification, with $1,349$ normal and $3,883$ pneumonia images for training and validation, and $234$ normal and $390$ pneumonia images for testing.

 \textbf{RSNA} \cite{RSNA} includes normal and pneumonia images; we follow the official split: $25,184$ train, $1,500$ val, and $3,000$ test images.